alexolivero/Obscurify/README.md

 how unique your taste is compared to everyone else.

-As of now, this project contains three elements: on the backend, a few Node.js apps; and two versions of the frontend: an Angular project for desktop browsers and an Ionic PWA used for mobile users.
+As of now, this project contains three elements: on the backend, a few Node.js apps; and two versions of the frontend: an Angular app for desktop browsers and an Ionic PWA used for mobile users.

 Obscurify uses three server-side node programs to function.